Association

 • Please note that books sent to members of the jury will not normally be returned once the competition is over.
 However, special arrangements to return a book may be made between a jury member and nominator after the competition ends.

-We are pleased to announce that the 2023 Canadian Association of Slavists’ Taylor & Francis Book Prize in Slavic, East European, and Eurasian Studies has been awarded to Ann Komaromi for Soviet Samizdat: Imagining a New Society (Ithaca, NY: Cornell University Press, 2022).
+We are pleased to announce that the 2024 Canadian Association of Slavists / Taylor and Francis Book Prize in Slavic, East European, and Eurasian Studies will be awarded to Dr. Natalie Kononenko’s Ukrainian Ritual on the Prairies.
+Growing a Ukrainian Canadian Identity (McGill-Queen’s UP, 2023).

 List of Past Book Prize Winners